 - 1. Follow the procedures in Before Working Inside Your Computer.

 - 2. Remove the:

 - a. battery

 - b. base cover

-- 3. Disconnect the coin-cell battery cable.
-Pry the coin-cell battery upward and remove it from the computer.
+- 3. Pry the retention clips away from the primary memory until it pops up.
+Lift the primary memory and remove it from the computer.